typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 The graph model consists primarily of nodes and relationships that have names called labels.
 Relationships are directed and visualised as arrowheads.
 Both have properties (in the form of key/value pairs) and are called property names.

-Nodes are meant to refer to entity types, while edges are meant to represent relationships.
-Both can hold any number of attributes.
 As relationships are directed, they always have a start and an end node.
 To give a label to a relationship, the concept of "verbing" is used.
 For example, we can say that a man is "married to" a woman, and create the relationship `MARRIED_TO` to represent that marriage.

-However, the graph model doesn't perfectly map to a conceptual model or ER diagram, as nodes and edges don't always directly map to entities and relationships.
+However, the graph model doesn't directly map to a conceptual model or ER diagram, as nodes and edges don't always directly map to entities and relationships.
 Graph databases also offer no native support for concepts such as, for example, ternary relations, n-ary relations or roles.
-Therefore, to implement a graph model, we must first go through a normalisation process where we need to map the conceptual model (ER diagram) to the graph model.
+Therefore, to implement a graph model, we must first go through a normalisation process and map our conceptual model (ER diagram) to the graph model.

 ![Graph Database Normalisation](../images/comparisons/graph-normalisation.png)
 *In a graph database we need to map our conceptual model the graph model.*